spectrocloud/librarium/content/docs/12-enterprise-version.md

 ## Helm chart

-Installation of Palette as a Helm chart on any conformant Kubernetes cluster.
+Installation of Palette as a Helm chart on any supported Kubernetes cluster.

 ## Download Palette Installer